mlti-toolbox/mlti-toolbox.github.io/Documentation/IFTSolver/IFTSolver.md

     </summary>
     <div>
         <p>
-            Descrete spatial step size—i.e., sampling period—in the x- and y-directions used in the 2-D inverse fast Fourier transform
+            Descrete spatial step size—i.e., sampling period—in the x- and y-directions used in the 2D inverse fast Fourier transform
             (<a href="https://www.mathworks.com/help/matlab/ref/ifft2.html"><code>ifft2</code></a>).
         </p>
       <p>
         When provided as a scalar, <code>dx</code> is expanded (copied) to a 1-by-2 vector.
       </p>
         <p>
-          When not provided or set equal to 0, <code>dx</code> is calculated as <code>x_max ./ floor(Nx/2)</code>.
+          When not provided or when set equal to 0, <code>dx</code> is calculated as <code>x_max / floor(Nx/2)</code>.
         </p>
         <p>
             <b>Data Types:</b> <code>double</code> | <code>single</code>